Kim Kardashian Gets Emotional While Revealing The Struggles Of Co-Parenting With Kanye West

 Kim Kardashian might look like she’s okay, but deep down, co-parenting with Ye, aka Kanye West, appears to be a daunting task that brings her to the brink of tears.

-“I definitely protected him, and I still will in the eyes of my kids,” Kim told Martinez of her estranged (emphasis on “strange”) ex.
+“I definitely protected him, and I still will in the eyes of my kids,” the SKIMS creator told Martinez of her estranged (emphasis on “strange”) ex.
 “For my kids.
 So, in my home, my kids don’t know anything that goes on [in] the outside world.”

 “I am holding on by a thread,” she continued.
 “I know that I am so close to that not happening, but while it is still that way, I will protect that to the end of the Earth as long as I can.
 My kids don’t know anything.
 So, at school, some of my best friends are the teachers so I know what goes on at recess and lunchtime.
 I hear what is being talked about.”